RobTillaart/PCR/README.md

 - PCR scripting language, simple example?
 - add examples
 - add stir pin, to control the stirring of the PCR device.
-- add signalling pin to indicate ready by a buzzer.
+- add signal pin to indicate ready by a buzzer or LED.
+  - think of it as heartbeat.
+  - short pulse at beginning of each iteration step
+  - switch pulse on at end of phase
+  - switch pulse off after X millis of start of phase.
+  - **setShortPulseLength(uint16_t ms)** default 1 second?
+- add ready pin? == HOLD State reached?
+- Elaborate debug()
+  - void **debugOn(Stream str = &Serial)** define the stream used.
+  - void **debugOff()** to suppress debug statements
+  - defaults? backwards compatibility?

 #### Wont